 Like noises in a swound!

-We can only guess that a swound is a pretty nasty sounding thing – but it does rhyme nicely.
+We can only guess what a swound is – but it is a pretty nasty sounding thing and it does rhyme nicely.
 Enter the albatross, seascape left:

 Through the fog it came;

 As if it had been a Christian soul,

 The albatross leads the ship and its crew to warmer waters, and a perfect spot for the mariner to conclude his tale as the wedding guest suggests, nervously checking his watch.
 But the mariner drops a bomb instead:

 From the fiends, that plague thee thus!—

 Well, wouldn’t you know it, the fair breeze that had delivered them from the cold disappears, and they are becalmed, unable to move, and now it’s getting hot:

 We stuck, nor breath nor motion;